-You know what it be would a game changer?
+You know what would be a game changer?
 If Elisa was indeed a water creature too, then the whole narrative would’ve been easier to digest.
-Or maybe, if Elisa and fish-man remained good friends.
-Not every female-male relationship needs to bloom into a full-fledged romance in order to make a story noteworthy to watch.
+Or maybe if Elisa and fish-man remained good friends.
+Not every female-male relationship needs to bloom into a full-fledged romance in order to make a story worthwhile to watch.

 The plot of “The Shape of Water” might have its kinks, but the visuals and music are undeniably good.
 These elements really take the film to a whole different level.
 I found myself smiling during the entire film because of the music, it really sets the mood and gives you that fairy-tale vibe.
 It’s kind of addictive.

 For those who are curious, guess how much it cost to make “The Shape of Water”?
 About 20 million dollars.
 Now, that’s impressive.
 Although it sounds like a lot of money for us common folks, it’s really not a lot in the film industry.

 Given the outcome, I would say that “The Shape of Water” looks five times more expensive than its original budget.
 By the way, the film was both a critical and commercial success.

 Does the film deserve all the hype and accolades?
 I believe so.
 Sally Hawkins and Octavia Spencer earned Oscar nods for this film and rightfully so, their performances were amazing.
 Guillermo del Toro deserved to win that Oscar for Best Director, as he was the only one who actually brought something new to the table that year.